treystr/bdi-web/src/content/blog/sample-outreach-script-square.md

 seo:
   title: "Sample Outreach Script for Local Businesses"
-  description: "A practical script and resource from [the Bitcoin District Initiative] (or [your local Bitcoin community]) to help [your city] businesses understand and enable Bitcoin payments through Square."
+  description: "A practical script to help local businesses understand and enable Bitcoin payments through Square."
 ---

-This guide offers a practical script and clear talking points for introducing [your city]-area business owners to **Bitcoin payments through Square** — now (or soon to be, depending on when you're reading this) available natively across Square’s point-of-sale platform.
+This guide provides a short script for introducing local business owners to Bitcoin payments.
+Square now allows merchants to accept Bitcoin directly through the app they already use.

-Whether a business has already enabled the feature or is just curious about it, this approach keeps the focus where it belongs: on what matters to local merchants — saving money, serving more customers, and maintaining control over their money.
+This approach focuses on what matters to merchants: saving money, serving more customers, and using tools they already trust.

 ## Purpose

-This script is for community members who want to introduce local business owners to Bitcoin payments.
+This script is for customers who want to help local shops start accepting Bitcoin.
+It is a simple way to suggest a tool that saves them money and attracts new customers.

-It’s not about selling or persuading.
-It’s about education, conversation, and helping business owners see how Bitcoin can fit naturally into what they already do.

-## Sample Email
+## Subject: Square's New Payment Method

 > **Hi [Name],**
 >
-> My name is [Your Name].
-I’m part of a local nonprofit called **[the Bitcoin District Initiative] (or [your local Bitcoin community])** — we help [your city]-area businesses **make sense of Bitcoin and how it can be good for business.**
+> I noticed you were a Square seller and wanted to ask if you would consider setting up a new payment method that lets customers like me pay with Bitcoin.
 >
-> I noticed you use Square for payments.
-Square now supports Bitcoin payments, which means you can accept Bitcoin directly through the same Square app you already use — **you simply enable the feature in settings, with no new hardware and no disruption** to your current process.
+> Square recently added native Bitcoin support to their app, and you can enable it in settings without any new hardware.
+Even if you do not want to hold any Bitcoin with your business, you can configure these payments to settle only in USD and still benefit from:
 >
-> If you’ve already turned it on, that’s fantastic — we love seeing more local businesses giving customers the choice to pay with Bitcoin.
-If not, it’s easy to enable whenever you’re ready.
+> * Zero processing fees (until at least 2027)
+> * Near-instant settlement
+> * No chargeback risk
 >
-> One of the biggest benefits for merchants is **zero payment processing fees** (until at least 2027) — so you keep more of what you earn while offering customers another convenient way to pay.
+> I live in [your city] and love your shop.
+If you are interested, I would be happy to show you how the feature works or help you run a test transaction.
+I can also help get you listed on BTCmap.org and introduce you to the local Bitcoin community to bring more customers your way.
 >
-> We’re not selling anything — our role is simply to help business owners understand:
-> * why Bitcoin is unique,
-> * how simple Square has made it to accept, and
-> * why some businesses choose to hold a portion as savings.
->
-> If you’re curious, we can walk you through how the Square feature works, help you enable or test it, and even list your shop on [BTCmap.org](https://btcmap.org) — a global directory of Bitcoin-friendly merchants.
->
-> Once it’s set up, **you can decide how to handle the Bitcoin you receive** — either hold it in your Square Bitcoin wallet or have it automatically converted to dollars.
-Many businesses start by converting everything, then later choose to hold a small portion once they’re more comfortable.
-We can help you understand both options when the time comes.
->
-> Bitcoin adoption is still early, but Square has made it simple for any neighborhood café or shop to participate.
-It’s an easy way to serve more customers and explore something new — using the tools you already trust.
->
-> Would you be open to a quick chat about how to get started or how to make the most of it?

-## How to Use It

-**✅ Lead with appreciation**
-If you have a personal connection — like being a regular customer or knowing someone who works there — mention it.
-It builds trust right away.

-**✅ Keep it conversational**
-You’re starting a friendly conversation, not giving a presentation.
-Stay relaxed, natural, and respectful of their time.

-**✅ Emphasize ease and choice**
-Square made Bitcoin acceptance as simple as enabling a feature in their existing app.
-No new equipment, no added risk, and flexible options for conversion.

-**✅ Leave the door open**
-If they’re too busy, thank them and leave a card or follow up later.
-Curiosity often grows once they’ve had time to think about it.
+> Let me know if you would like to chat about getting it started.

+## Tips for Success

+**Keep it personal**
+Mention if you are a regular customer.
+This shows you are supporting their business.

+**Be brief**
+Business owners are busy.
+Keep your message short and to the point.

+**Highlight the savings**
+Zero fees until 2027 is the most important part for most merchants.

+**Follow up in person**
+If you visit the shop, mention the email.
+A friendly face makes the suggestion more real.

-## Optional Follow-Up
+## Resources

-If they show interest, you can mention that **[the Bitcoin District Initiative] (or [your local Bitcoin community])** offers:

-* **Free onboarding support** — help enabling or testing the Square feature.
-* **“Bitcoin Accepted Here” signage** — digital and printed options.
-* **Optional listings** — feature the business on your community website and on BTCmap.org so local Bitcoiners can find them.
+If they want to learn more, you can offer these:

+* **Setup support:** Help them find the toggle in their Square settings.
+* **Signage:** Mention "Bitcoin Accepted Here" stickers or signs.
+* **Directory listings:** Offer to help list their business on Bitcoin maps.

-## Closing Thought
+## Final Note

-Our mission isn’t to “sell Bitcoin.”
-It’s to help local businesses **save on fees, serve more customers, and connect with the growing Bitcoin community** — all while keeping full control of their money.
+The goal is to help local businesses save on fees and connect with more customers.
+By using tools they already trust, they can explore Bitcoin with no added risk.